 This cherry pie is by far the easiest of the three pies I bake, and it's a great place for my young daughter to feel like she's helping.

 The secret to this cherry pie is that everything is pre-made, and I don't mean that you make it ahead of time.
 I mean that you buy it.

 Is that cheating?
 Maybe it is, but who cares?
 The pie will be baked, and it will taste good.

 So you take two refrigerated pie crusts and two cans of cherry pie filling, and you plop it all in a pie plate and bake it.
-Voilà, you've got an impressive cherry pie, and it took you 5 minutes to prep.
+Voilà, you've got an impressive cherry pie with all the flavor you love, and it took you 5 minutes to prep.